Market

 13. PARTICULARS OF LOANS, GUARANTEES OR INVESTMENTS:

-the Companies Act, 2013 during the year under review.
-The details of Investments made by the
+Companies Act, 2013 during the year under review.
+The details of Investments made by the company have

-Social Responsibility Policy) Rules, 2014, were not applicable to the Company for the financial
+Responsibility Policy) Rules, 2014, were not applicable to the Company for the financial year ended 31st

 A. During the year the following directors were resigned: